splanck/vento/README.md

 editor requires a standard development environment including a C compiler and the ncurses libraries.

+- **POSIX Systems**: Vento should compile on any POSIX-compliant operating system, including the BSD variants such as FreeBSD, OpenBSD, and NetBSD.

 - **Linux**: Confirmed to build on Debian based systems such as Ubuntu with `gcc`, `make`, `binutils`, and the development packages for ncurses installed.